First uploaded April 8, 2019

 And so, in rock music, instrument smashing has been there forever to represent whatever you want it to represent.
 It's been part of this art of instrument or vocal screams and shrieks and growls and threatening or sexy thumping.
 Perhaps all that has been for new successful bands (pushed up by artistic mythos and corporate branding) to actually show they can now afford to wreck thousand-dollar guitars, with the contextual alibi that the act is all in the name of youth angst.

 Well, Sandvik wants to reverse all that wastefulness care of materials engineering, to maybe put some science into the juvenile act henceforward.
-Kudos to Sandvik and the ad agency that came up with their video ad concept appropriating Yngwie Malmsteen, released this month.
+Kudos to Sandvik and its appropriation of Yngwie Malmsteen for this project released to the public this month.